 - Over $100,000.00 dollars in support from Pasadena Community Gardens Conservancy.

 - Now putting organic school garden produce into school cafeterias.

 Math Academy Sets New Standard for Gifted Mathematicians

 Math Academy is a program aimed at radically accelerating the learning curve of PUSD’s mathematically gifted students by providing a curriculum that matches their abilities.
 The goal of Math Academy is to prepare these students to excel in the honors math and science programs at the most elite universities in the world.
-The Math Academy program is currently at Sierra Madre, McKinley, and Washington STEAM middle schools and will begin at Pasadena High School in 2018-19.
+The Math Academy program is currently at Sierra Madre Middle, McKinley, and Octavia E. Butler middle schools, as well as Pasadena High School.

 In 6th grade, Math Academy students begin learning Algebra, Geometry and Trigonometry and complete all classes up through AP Calculus by the end of 8th grade.
 The standard high school subjects are supplemented by competition-level problem solving and rigorous proof-writing techniques.
 The high school program will consist of undergraduate-level pure and applied Mathematics with a particular focus on individual research projects.
 Math Academy classes are University of California-approved sequenced courses that students take on site and during normal school hours in place of their grade-level Math classes.

 Candidates are identified at the beginning of their 5th grade year based on their performance on a standardized Mathematics test taken by all students in the school district.
 Families are informed of the opportunity and are invited to participate.
 Math Academy courses are taught by instructors with extensive training in Mathematics and a deep love of the subject.
 The current instructors all have undergraduate or graduate degrees in Math and Physics, with two of the classes being taught by an active research mathematician.